|

 independent excursion.
 Ulrich's

 Bimonthly, March-April and May-June 2010.
-The greening of pragmatism.
-Three reflections on the
+[HTML] https://wulrich.com/bimonthly_may2010.html

-Theory and practice.
+series.
 Part I: Beyond theory.

 Part II: The rise and fall of the "primacy of theory."